eslint/eslint/docs/user-guide/configuring.md

 }
 ```

 Processors may make named code blocks such as `0.js` and `1.js`.
-ESLint handles such a named code block as like a child file of the original file.
-You can specify additional configurations for named code blocks by the `overrides` key.
+ESLint handles such a named code block as a child file of the original file.
+You can specify additional configurations for named code blocks in the `overrides` section of the config.
 For example, the following disables `strict` rule for the named code blocks which end with `.js` in markdown files.

 ```json
 {